hamishtodd1/similarityEquivariance/README.md

 It turns out that there are two kinds of points in 2D Similarity GA: rotation-points like e12, and scaling-points, like e34 - both those examples are points at the origin.
 One of them you can imagine with an arrow going around it, one with an arrow towards it.
 This turns out to perfectly realize Leo Dorst's idea of oriented geometry.
 Yes, they are dual, in the ordinary CGA sense.

 What about the trivectors?
 They're lines (as are the 1-vectors).
 But there not reflection-lines, they're actually involved in "scale-reflection" transforms.
 For example, 1.25e1 + 0.75e134 = e1(1.25+0.75e34) is a scaling toward e34 (the part in brackets) followed by a reflection in e1.
 Alright, how about 1.25e1 + 2.5e0 + 0.75e134?
 That's also a scale-reflection, but it is a reflection in the line e1+2e0, followed by a scaling towards a different point.
 In general, when e134 is the trivector part, the scaling will be towards a point lying on the line e2, which is dual to e134.
 Consequently, if you have e134 on its own (though that makes no sense from a transformations point of view), it's sort of a scaling-line - it's a line that is made up of lots of little scaling-points.

+It also has non-trivial projectors and spinors; I have some ideas for using these.

 ## Projective transformation (will not be found here!)
 In addition to distance from a camera, the *angle* from the camera of an object can change too, changing its appearance.
 This brings in a wider class of transformations called projective transformations.
 However, it seems to me that projective transformations involve a degree of "revealing something in an object which you couldn't originally see in the picture."
 Maybe that's fine for neural networks